Aloha, Boys

 https://bit.ly/aloha-boys

-This wallpaper collages various white men outfitted in “Hawaiian shirts” (which are based on aloha shirts), while vacationing in future foreign lands or living in Asian-inflected worlds devoid of Asian people.
+This wall piece collages various white men outfitted in “Hawaiian shirts” (which are based on aloha shirts), while vacationing in future foreign lands or living in Asian-inflected worlds devoid of Asian people.

 – Astria Suparak, Tropicollage